 Detection of Beta Radiation using Ionization Chamber

-For alpha and beta particles to be detected by ionization chambers, they must be provided with a thin window.
+For alpha and beta particles to be detected by ionization chambers, they must be given a thin window.
 This “end-window” must be thin enough for the alpha and beta particles to penetrate.
 However, a window of almost any thickness will prevent an alpha particle from entering the chamber.
 The window is usually made of mica with a density of about 1.5 – 2.0 mg/cm2.

 Detection of Gamma Radiation using Ionization Chamber